buffeinstein/PageRank-Explanation-And-Implementation/README.md

 ## Runtime analysis

+One might wonder why we're not directly using SciPy's built in eigenvector function to find the PageRank vector directly.
+Unintuitively (at least for me), the Power Method is faster.
+Let's compare the runtimes!

 Let's look the runtime of **one run** of Eq 5.1:

 $$ x^{(k)T} =  \alpha x^{(k-1)T} P + (\alpha x^{(k-1)T} a +  (1 - \alpha))v^T$$